 Updates are made to the site every few months by its creators Iain L. Baird and Malcolm H.I.
 Baird who are, respectively, the grandson and the son of J.L.
 Baird.

 Iain's latest blog for the National Media Museum is about Scophony; specifically its recent acquisition of probably the only part left of their ES104 television.
 With a 24" x 20" screen, it had the biggest and best picture of any home television set made prior to WWII.
 Click here to read the full article.

 Bradford led the way in modern manufacturing of British television sets

-Iain Baird's latest blog for the National Media Museum investigates the largely forgotten history of the most modern and largest TV factory in all of Europe - just down the road from the National Media Museum in Bradford.
+A blog investigating the forgotten history of the most modern and largest TV factory in all of Europe - just down the road from the National Media Museum in Bradford.
 Click here to read the full article on the Museum's website.

 Television fears inspire spooky reading in JB Priestley's Uncle Phil on TV

 JB Priestley's (1894 - 1984) short story "Uncle Phil on TV" was published in 1953 only two months before Queen Elizabeth II's Coronation - the live event that would put television on the map in Britain.
 In fact, the Bradford-born author and broadcaster's contributions to television were many and varied.
 Click here to read the full article.